muktarkabir/todo-list/README.md

    npm run dev
    ```

-   This will launch the app in your default browser with hot reload enabled.
+   Launch by opening your browser at `localhost:8080`.

 ---